bitburner-official/bitburner-src/doc/source/netscript/basicfunctions/fileExists.rst

     :param string hostname:
         Hostname of target server.
 This is optional.
 If it is not specified then the function will use the current server as the target server.
-    :returns: ``true`` if the file exists, ``false`` if it doesn't.
+    :returns: ``true`` if the file exists.

-    The filename for scripts is case-sensitive, but for other types of files it is not.
+    The filename for scripts and .txt files is case-sensitive, but for other types of files it is not.
 For example, ``fileExists("brutessh.exe")`` will work fine, even though the actual program is named ``BruteSSH.exe``.